English

 Project Content

-The application of computed tomography (CT) in Vertebrate Paleontology has proven to be very useful for examining the internal anatomy of various vertebrates (specifically: tetrapods) and testing hypotheses regarding the interrelationships of the significant early tetrapod groups.
+The application of computed tomography (CT) in Vertebrate Paleontology has proven to be very useful for examining the internal anatomy of various vertebrates (specifically: tetrapods) and for testing hypotheses regarding the interrelationships of the significant early tetrapod groups.
 Amniotes (fully terrestrial vertebrates) represent one of the major lineages of vertebrates with an evolutionary history of about 320 million years.
-However, there are still many uncertainties regarding the early evolutionary history of the group during the Paleozoic.
+However, many uncertainties remain regarding the early evolutionary history of the group during the Paleozoic.

 Tasks for Interns